CLIUtils/CLI11/README.md

 # The default section is [default], case insensitive

 value = 1
+value2 = 123_456 # a string with separators
 str = "A string"
+str2 = "A string\nwith new lines"
+str3 = 'A literal "string"'
 vector = [1,2,3]
 str_vector = ["one","two","and three"]